dev-with-akash/dev-with-akash/README.md

 - Built REST APIs for payment processing and validation
 - Ensured high reliability with proper exception handling

-🔭 Currently Working On (Updated — As Requested) Becoming proficient in Python for AI and automation use cases Learning to integrate Large Language Models (LLMs) with Java Spring Boot applications Building AI-enabled backend products aligned with current industry and market trends
+🔭 Currently Working On :
+Becoming proficient in Python for AI and automation use cases Learning to integrate Large Language Models (LLMs) with Java Spring Boot applications Building AI-enabled backend products aligned with current industry and market trends